belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/targetzone/README.md

 # The Sonic Team presents TargetZONE
 ## The app for finding deals, coupons, reviews, and content on items as you walk around the store.
 ###The app works by using Sonic Notify technology to localize a phone in front of a item on a store shelf.
-Example: Once the app knows you are in front of the potato chips, then the app responds and shows you the content.
+Example: Once the app knows you are in front of the potato chips, then the app beeps and shows you a funny talking potato chip video.

 ## What is Sonic Notify?
 [Sonic Notify](http://www.sonicnotify.com) is a company that provides a mobile SDK and platform for delivering content through inaudible sound.
 The TargetZone app uses Sonic Notify beacons arranged through a store to deliver content to the consumer durring their shopping trip.